 CCLM is one of the four Local Municipalities that constitute the Vhembe District Municipality.
 The Municipal jurisdiction area covers 5 467.216km2 (22° 35' S 30° 40' E) in extent with a population of approximately 347 974 people.
+CCLM has approximately 198 villages and 4 Informal Settlements.
+There are only 2 proclaimed townships namely Malamulele and Vuwani.

-The Municipality has an elected Mayor who is assisted by a Mayoral Committee that is outlined as follows:
+In terms of the surveyed settlements a total of 68 settlements have General Plans and they consist of 36 wards.
+The Municipality an elected Mayor who is assisted by a Mayoral Committee that is outlined as follows: